hansdf/guarda-chuva/README.md

 it should be a minimalist CLI tool that displays if you should bring an umbrella to go out(as in, it will rain that day)

 It consumes a REST API from openweathermap.org that provides 5 day forecast at any location on the globe.
+The great JSON-to-Go tool (https://mholt.github.io/json-to-go/) helps in parsing the info

 For now, the coordinates(lat, lon) are fixed for Porto Alegre, Rio Grande do Sul.